A school emergency is every teacher's and parent’s nightmare. But there is a lot you can do to help make sure things run as smoothly as possible.

 For parents: all schools have plans to cope with local emergencies and staff do all they can to look after the pupils.
 You can find out more about school emergency planning.
 Make sure that all your contact details are kept up-to-date should an emergency occur – and that the school has full knowledge of any individual requirements your child or children may have.

-For teachers: the Teachernet resource explains the process and provides tools to use in writing an emergency plan and communicating it to everyone involved.
+For teachers: the Department for Education explains the process and provides information about writing an emergency plan.

 You’ll need to talk to your local authority to see how your school fits into your local emergency plan.
 This will have been drawn up with the emergency services and includes things like agreed responses, roles and responsibilities.
 You should also talk to your local emergency services personnel.